 MARK THOMAS / SCIENCE PHOTO LIBRARY MARK THOMAS / SCIENCE PHOTO LIBRARY

 Hernia operation.
-Surgical assistant keeping track of instruments being used during surgery to repair an epigastric hernia in a patient's abdomen.
+Surgical assistant checking a patient's intravenous (IV) drip during surgery to repair an epigastric hernia.
 A hernia is the abnormal protrusion of an organ or tissue through an opening.
 The most common site of hernias is the abdomen, when a weakness in the abdominal wall evolves into a localized hole, or 'defect', through which adipose (fat) tissue, or abdominal organs may protrude.
 An epigastric hernia occurs in the epigastrum, the upper central region of the abdomen.